 How do people approach digital data preservation in the cloud age?

-Study protocol: keeping interviews open-ended
+Study protocol: I kept interviews open-ended to follow unexpected leads

 When setting up the study, I asked participants to bring their own devices to the interview session and then asked them to show me their data as they talked through their practices.
 I asked them how they managed their digital “stuff”, what they consider important, and what they would miss if they lost their devices.